minborg/eventloop/README.md

     public static void main(String[] args) {

-        // This assumes that there is an additional provider "provider.enterprise" on the module path.
+        // This assumes that there is an additional provider
+        // (e.g. via `requires eventloop.provider.enterprise;`) on the module path.

         final EventLoopComponent eventLoopComponent = ServiceLoaderUtil.getOrThrow(EventLoopComponent.class);